rjrobben/rjrobben.github.io/being-distracted.md

 I don’t understand why all major OS and browsers are designed like this.
 To stay focus, switching to other apps should be extremely hard.

 Think a game.
-Can you quit easily and perform other tasks?
-No. Instead, you have a super clean quest system, inventory system ..etc.
-And, they are simply slider or drawer that you can quickly show and hide them.
-They are not intended to capture your attention.
+Apart from the immersive environment and captivating mechanics, you have a super clean quest system, inventory system ..etc.
+These auxiliary menus are simply slider or drawer that you can quickly show and hide them.
+They are not intended to capture your attention [Of course, game/social media/anime is designed to be entertaining, while work is not.
+But the point is work should also be designed to encourage and facilitate “flow”.](sidenote).

 The OS that I imagine looks like something as follow:
 I have 4 projects in the quest system.
 Clicking into one of them will show all the tasks I defined.
 I can click the task I want to focus on, and add all the apps I need, e.g.: